Dave-team/Knowledge-base/Business principles.md

 - Prepare questions that I want to ask also
 - Scout first: Do everything you can to avoid a meeting where you don’t know what the stakeholders expect from you.
 A quick 5-minute sit-down a few days before the “real” meeting goes a long way to making sure everyone is on the same page when the meeting happens.

-Other
+## Other
+- ‘You are not entitled to take a view, unless and until you can argue better against that view than the smartest guy who holds that opposite view.
+- If you’re outside your circle of competence and still have to make a decision, ask experts HOW they would make the same decision not WHAT they would decide.
 - Make sure to connect to the right people.
 Account manager instead of support when things need doing
 - Always be available – but when needing others ask whether they are available
 - Whenever you come into a new role, don’t directly think you know better and wanting to change how things are done.
 Instead, understand why things are done this way and identify whether this works or whether the team (not you!) would benefit from making the change.
 - Keep a running document of all projects you're working on.
 It'll help in performance reviews and its great to review and reflect on achievements, what I like and what I'd like to change
 - Get things in writing
-o	Only after you learned about the company, you can start thinking about what you would need to change or where your specific actions should focus on.
+- Only after you learned about the company, you can start thinking about what you would need to change or where your specific actions should focus on.
 At all costs, try to avoid making changes for change’s sake
 - Make sure that at standup, everything I will be working on is measurable

-Don’t come in and change things because you have seen something done a certain way in the past.
+- Don’t come in and change things because you have seen something done a certain way in the past.
 Rather, learn about the current processes long enough to identify its pains and strengths.
 Then work with the team to evaluate whether change is required.
 This will massively increase credibility.
 Really stop and listen to what is happening and go on the learning curve as quickly as possible.
 Potentially make a learning plan for this.
 Ask ‘how did you get to this point’?
 Why are things done this way?
 Are these reasons still valid?
 Are things changing such that we might need to change to meet current requirements?